op7ic/unix_collector/README.md

 * Copy various files such as cron job content into output directory.
 * Copy SUID/SGID binaries into output directory.
 * Copy system logs (i.e /var/log or /var/adm/) into output directory.
-* TAR entire output directory and name it after hostname.
+* TAR entire output directory and use hostname as file name with current date.

 # Requirements

-* Enough space on the disk so logs and other files can be copied into single location (alternatively run from mounted disk or network partition)
+* Enough space on the disk so logs and other files can be copied into single location (alternatively run from mounted disk or network partition).
 * Bash

 # Examples